Who is the Gold Delta SkyMiles® Business Credit Card from American Express Good For?

 - You don’t care about status and only want extra miles, especially sign-up bonus

 - You want a low annual-fee card (free for the first year)

 As a Delta entry-level credit card, it offers a nice sign-up bonus and benefits, such as free checked bag and priority boarding.
 In addition, there are other valuable benefits, like purchase protection, baggage insurance and Open business benefits.
 The earning scheme for the Platinum Delta Skymiles Business card is average at best, but that is true for all Delta co-branded credit cards.

-Earn 30,000 bonus miles after you spend $1,000 in purchases on your new Card within your first 3 months.
+Earn 30,000 Bonus Miles after you spend $1,000 in purchases on your new Card in your first 3 months† and a $50 statement credit after you make a Delta purchase with your new Card within your first 3 months.
 The sign up bonus for this card has been as high as 70,000 miles.

 - 2 miles per dollar for booking on Delta